PhaserEditor2D/PhaserEditor/docs/canvas.rst

 Objects creation
 ----------------

 In general, a Canvas scene is formed by a tree of objects (sprites) and a couple of configuration parameters.
-In this section we are going to explain how to add the objects.
+In this section, we are going to explain how to add the objects.

 Related Phaser concepts
 ~~~~~~~~~~~~~~~~~~~~~~~